 A captive insurance company is a form of reinsurance, whereby a holding insurance company sets up a separate insurance company with the specific objective of absorbing certain risks to which the parent is exposed.

 While the different structures of mutual and stock insurers can be an important factor in a consumer’s purchasing decision, other issues also must be carefully weighed.

-“The credit rating is important, but it is just as important to determine whether or not the product illustrations and price presented by a life insurance company fit the buyer’s profile and needs,” said Banerjee.
+“The credit rating is important, but it is just as important to determine whether or not the product illustrations and price presented by a life insurance company fit the buyer’s profile and needs,” said Deep Banerjee, director of S&P Global Insurance Ratings.
 “Just because the company is mutual or public is only one consideration in the decision-making process.”

 As always when making an insurance decision, consumers need to assess as many factors as possible in determining the optimum choice of product and company.
 Since life insurance proceeds will not be drawn upon for decades, in many cases, a company’s long-term financial strength is a key consideration.

 More from MassMutual...

 This article was originally published in September 2016.
 It has been updated.